 Note: You can add a previewer to any printer through the DMPRTPROPS, Advanced Tab, Previewer box.
-See "Defining a New Previewer" on page 266. $\triangle$ $\it Note:~$ It is not required that printers and print previewers share a common language. $\bigtriangleup$
+See "Defining a New Previewer" on page 262. $\triangle$

+Note: It is not required that printers and print previewers share a common language. $\triangle$